ParaS2S: Benchmarking and Aligning Spoken Language Models for Paralinguistic-aware Speech-to-Speech Interaction: Appendix

-Figure~\ref{figure:iq} shows that the pipeline-based baseline and topline achieve the highest intelligence, followed by the closed-source models.
-Among all open-source models, ours demonstrate the highest intelligence.
-This stems from our choice of Kimi-Audio as the base model—since it already possesses the strongest intelligence among existing models—and from our learning procedure, which preserves its original capabilities.
+Figure~\ref{figure:iq} shows that the pipeline-based baseline and topline achieve the highest intelligence, followed by closed-source models.
+Among all open-source models, ours demonstrates the highest intelligence.
+This stems from our choice of Kimi-Audio as the base model—since it already possesses the strongest intelligence among existing open-source models—and from our training procedure, which preserves its original capabilities.